Looking for the definitive list of famous left handed bassists? Well, you’ve found it!

 If you have a spare couple of minutes, check out the quick video below where Paul explains some of the advantages of being a left handed bass player.

-Doug Pinnick (or dUg) is best known for being the bass player and co-vocalist in the prog metal band Kings X. The band was formed in 1979 and is still going strong to this day!
+Doug Pinnick (or dUg) is best known for being the left handed bass player and co-vocalist in the prog metal band Kings X. The band was formed in 1979 and is still going strong to this day!

 Numerous bands have cited Kings X as being a big influence on their sound, for example, Pantera, The Smashing Pumpkins, Soundgarden, Alice in Chains, Pearl Jam, and Dream Theater to name a few.